 Why is the assessment used?

 PN8 assessments have been specifically designed to explore the custody and access issues identified, identify the child or parental behaviours, dynamics or mental health concerns that may be in question and make recommendations for the best interest of the child.
-Parenting Experts will assess the family’s situation and report their findings and opinions to the Court about parenting arrangements, responsibilities and decision making, which will assist the Court in making decisions that are in the best interests of the child/ren.
+Parenting Experts will assess the family’s situation and report their findings and opinions to the Court about parenting arrangements, responsibilities and decision making, which will assist the Court in making decisions that are in the best interests of the child or children.

 The assessment process